PDFs by language

-Gene mutations (changes) that increase melanoma risk can be passed down through families, but these account for only a small portion of melanomas.
+Gene mutations (changes) that increase melanoma risk can be passed down through families (inherited), but these account for only a small portion of melanomas.
 You might have inherited a gene mutation that increases your risk of melanoma if any of the following apply:

 Some families with high rates of melanoma have mutations in genes such as CDKN2A (also known as p16).
-Tests for these gene changes are now available, although they are not widely recommended by doctors at this time.
-In part, this is because people with any of the factors above are already known to have a higher risk of melanoma regardless of whether they carry a mutated gene, so it’s not clear how helpful the genetic testing results would be.
+Tests for some of these gene changes are now available, although doctors aren't sure how useful they are at this time.
+In part, this is because people with any of the factors above are already known to have a higher risk of melanoma regardless of whether they carry a mutated gene, so it’s not always clear how helpful the genetic testing results would be.

-Still, people interested in learning whether they carry gene changes linked to melanoma may want to think about taking part in genetic research that will advance progress in this field.
+Still, people interested in learning whether they carry gene changes linked to melanoma may want to ask their doctor about whether genetic counseling (and possibly testing) might be right for them.
+They could also consider taking part in genetic research that will advance progress in this field.